Sideni/project_euler/README.md

 # Project Euler

-As I had learned C (around 2009-2010) by making small programs and by reproducing some 2D games, I decided to take on algorithm challenges.
+As I had learned C (around 2009-2010) by making small programs and by reproducing some 2D games, I decided to take on algorithm challenges (around 2012-2013).
 These challenges were presented as mathematical problems on [project Euler](https://projecteuler.net/).
 This repository presents the solutions to some of them.

 ## Problems